pymupdf/PyMuPDF-Optional-Material/docs/tools.rst

       :rtype: int
       :returns: the new current store size.
 Depending on the situation, the size reduction may be larger than the requested percentage.

+   .. method:: fitz_stderr_reset()

+      Empty the store of messages issued by MuPDF.

    .. attribute:: fitz_config